-In Europe, a disease is classified as rare if it affects fewer than 5 in 10,000 (1 in 2,000) members of the general population in the European Union.
-In total, there are more than 7,000 known rare diseases.
-Between 6% and 8% of the population has a rare disease.
-This equates to approximately one million people in the Netherlands and between 27 and 36 million people across Europe.
+In Europe, a disease is classified as rare if it affects fewer than five in every 10,000 (or one in every 2,000) members of the population of the European Union.
+There are over 7,000 known rare diseases in total.
+Between 6% and 8% of the population live with a rare disease.
+This is equivalent to approximately one million people in the Netherlands and between 27 and 36 million people across Europe.

 Recognition in accordance with European standards

-Prospective centers of expertise are assessed from two perspectives: by experts in the field and by relevant patient organizations.
-The prospective centers of expertise are assessed on the basis of 17 criteria defined at European level, divided among seven primary themes.
-Both assessments are then submitted as recommendations to an independent committee, after which a decision is made on whether a center of expertise will be recognized by the Ministry of Health, Welfare, and Sport.
-The prospective centers are informed of the assessment committee’s final decision, and this is also submitted as a recommendation to the Minister of Health, Welfare, and Sport.
+Prospective centres of expertise are assessed both by subject experts and by patient organisations.
+The assessments are based on 17 criteria defined by the EU, covering seven main areas of reference.
+The findings of both assessments are submitted as recommendations to an independent committee, which then decides whether or not the centre in question should be recognised by the Ministry of Health, Welfare, and Sport.
+The candidates are informed of the assessment committee’s final decision, which is also submitted as a recommendation to the Minister of Health, Welfare, and Sport.

-The Ministry of Health, Welfare, and Sport wants patients with rare diseases to know which centers of expertise in Europe they can turn to for diagnosis, multi-specialist and multidisciplinary care, paramedical support, and treatment.
-This makes it clear to both patients and professionals where specific expertise is available.
-A list of the centers is also a major step towards better, integrated care for patients with rare diseases.
+The aim of the Ministry of Health, Welfare, and Sport is for patients suffering from rare diseases to know which centres of expertise in Europe they can go to for diagnosis, multi-specialist and multidisciplinary care, paramedical support and treatment.
+Both patients and professionals need to know where specific expertise is available.
+The list of centres of expertise is also a big step towards the provision of better, all-round care for patients with rare diseases.